 Often, people find themselves at a crossroads in their lives and are in need of an unbiased person to help them walk through and move forward.
 I specialize in working with adult children of narcissists, as well as adolescents and adults who struggle with eating disorders, anxiety, and complex trauma.
 I envision the therapeutic relationship to be that place of authenticity, spontaneity, and of course, healing.
 Together you and I will work to help your true self once again emerge and continue to walk down the road toward change.

-In addition to utilizing the WIEBGE five-step recovery model, I also use the therapeutic modality of Gestalt, which is experimental, existential, and experiential.
-What I love about Gestalt is that it deals with the Here and Now and can bring tremendous Awareness to those seeking help.
+In addition to utilizing the WIEBGE five-step recovery model, I also use the therapeutic modalities of Gestalt and Internal Family Systems (IFS).
+What I love about these modalities is how active they are and that they can bring tremendous emotional Awareness to those seeking help.
 Additionally, I concentrate on the embodiment and the somatic aspects of mental health and remain curious about how thoughts and feelings manifest in the body.
 I’m always searching for creative ways to connect the body and mind--be it through movement, utilizing vocal or acting techniques, or just sitting with self.
 I've also begun to incorporate parts work and therapeutic writing into some sessions to access other mediums of expression.

-I also accept private pay and do offer a sliding scale.
+I accept private pay and do offer a sliding scale.

 Whenever you are ready, I am happy to speak or meet with you to see if working together feels like a good fit.